Skip Navigation LinksHome > SSW Standards > Rules > SSW Rules to Better Websites - Tuning and Maintenance

 It will return all the knowledge base articles in a paged format.
 The link scanner will click the Next Page link and eventually scan through the entire knowledge base.

-Google webmaster tools and Bing webmaster center are useful tools to monitor links.
+Google webmaster tools and Bing webmaster centre are useful tools to monitor links.

 Figure: In Google webmaster tools you can see all broken URLs, and even the pages who are linking to them (known as referrer, found in the 'Linked From' column)

-Figure: In Bing webmaster center you can find the broken URL which is linked by the above URL
+Figure: In Bing webmaster centre you can find the broken URL which is linked by the above URL